 The SBOE has adopted an investment policy rule (the "TEA Rule") pertaining to the PSF and the Guarantee Program.
-The TEA Rule is codified in Section I of the TEA Investment Procedure Manual, which relates to the posted Program and the is to http://tea.texas.gov/Finance and Grants/Texas Permanent School Fund/Texas Permanent School Fund Disclosure Statement - Bond Guarantee Program/.
+The TEA Rule is codified in Section I of the TEA Investment Procedure Manual, which relates to the Guarantee Program and is posted to the TEA web site at http://tea.texas.gov/Finance\and\Grants/Texas\Permanent\School\Fund/ Texas\Permanent\School\Fund\Disclosure\Statement\-Bond\Guarantee\Program/.
 The most recent amendment to the TEA Rule was adopted by the SBOE on November 19, 2010, and is summarized below.
 Through the adoption of the TEA Rule and its commitment to guarantee bonds, the SBOE has made the following agreement for the benefit of the issuers, holders and beneficial owners of guaranteed bonds.
 The TEA (or its successor with respect to the management of the Guarantee Program) is required to observe the agreement for so long as it remains an "obligated person," within the meaning of Rule 15c2-12, with respect to guaranteed bonds.
 Nothing in the TEA Rule obligates the TEA to make any filings or disclosures with respect to guaranteed bonds, as the obligations of the TEA under the TEA Rule pertain solely to the Guarantee Program.
 The issuer or an "obligated person" of the guaranteed bonds has assumed the applicable obligation under Rule 15c-12 to make all disclosures and filings relating directly to guaranteed bonds, and the TEA takes no responsibility with respect to such undertakings.
 Under the TEA agreement, the TEA will be obligated to provide annually certain updated financial information and operating data, and timely notice of specified material events, to the MSRB.